If you’ve crawled under a rock recently, you may not have noticed the dramatic growth of Facebook Live and live streaming.

 - SD/HD – The difference between a SD (standard definition) display and HD (display) is really the quality of the image.
 You get a much crisper image with HD but SD is still good quality.
 Standard definition transmission is normally 720×480 and HD can go up to 1920 x 1080.
 Let’s not worry about 4k video yet!!

-- Frame rate – This is the number of frames per second that are transmitted.
-If you’re doing an interview series the standard 30 frames per second is perfect but if you want to live stream a football match where there’s a lot of fast moving activity, you’ll want to use 60 frames per second.
+- Frame rate – This is the number of frames that are transmitted per second.
+If you’re doing an interview series, the standard 30 frames per second is perfect.
+But if you want to live stream a football match where there’s a lot of fast moving activity and you’ll want to use 60 frames per second.
 So… you’ll end up with double.

 - Encoding – When you transmit data, it is encoded.
 The normal encoding used for live streaming is H.264.
 When you use this, it can be displayed across most devices.